 Bank accounts don't have to be forever.
-You might want to close an account because you've found a better account, you're relocating to a new state where your bank has no branches, or because your unsatisfied with your old bank's customer service.
-Before you move on from your bank, you probably want to know if closing a bank account affects credit scores so you can take precautions if necessary.
+You might want to close an account because you've found a better account, you're relocating to a new state where your bank has no branches, or because you're dissatisfied with your old bank's customer service.
+Before you move on from your bank, you want to know if closing a bank account affects credit scores, so you can take precautions if necessary.

 How Closing a Bank Account Affects Your Credit Score

-While banks may check your credit when you apply to open an account, under normal circumstances, your bank activity isn't factored into your credit score at all.
+While banks may check your credit when you apply to open an account, under normal circumstances your bank activity isn't factored into your credit score at all.
 That means your bank deposits, withdrawals, and daily transactions don't help or hurt your credit score.
-Even overdrafts don't affect your credit, assuming you pay the overdraft fee and clear up any outstanding negative balance before the bank takes action.
+Even overdrafts don't affect your credit score, assuming you pay the overdraft fee and clear up any outstanding negative balance before the bank takes action.

-Many people mistakenly believe that all financial information, including bank account activity, is factored into their credit scores, but that's not the case.
-Your credit score is calculated based only on information included your credit report and your bank details aren't reported to the credit bureaus.
+Many people mistakenly believe that all financial information, including bank account activity, is factored into their credit scores.
+That's not the case.
+Your credit score is calculated based only on information included in your credit report, and your bank details aren't reported to the credit bureaus.

 When Closing a Bank Account Can Hurt Your Credit